nhpthuy/docs/pages/katalon-studio/docs/getting-started.md

 ## Download Katalon Studio

 Go to [Katalon Download page](https://www.katalon.com/download/) to get the latest version of Katalon Studio.
 A suitable version for your system will be automatically detected and recommended for download.
 However, you can also select your preferred version on the page.
-Before diving further into automation testing, check out the [System Requirements](/display/KD/System+Requirements) needed to run Katalon Studio.

 > Download older versions
 >